Promise and async/await Guide: How to Read JavaScript Async Code Clearly

 });

-How to read Promise chains
+How should you read Promise chains?

 fetchUser(userId)